Maluscat/argon-parser/README.md

 - See the flag documentation for more information
 ##### The second way: _raw flags_
 As stated at the `addFlag` code documentation, flags can be marked as _raw_, which disables the kebab-casing for the to-be-flagged content once any raw flag is specified
+- Flags are most-likely marked as raw when they need to do something with the whitespace which is prevented by the kebab-casing
 ### Special attribute case: href
 Using a hash character (`#`) immediately after the tag name (before potential attributes) unlocks a more convenient way of defining a `href` attribute with special values.
 - A value may be written after the hash, but can be omitted - entering a value makes the `href` correspond to that value, omitting it will take the tag content instead.